Still Time to Join

 1) Do you prefer wide rule or college rule notebook paper?

 Staples.
 Most multiple page documents I want to keep are going into a file until they are tossed out.
-The staples fit in the file folders without making a bulge.
+The staples fit in the file folders without making a bulge.5) Describe the contents of the top of your desk.

 I also staple the pages of knitting patterns I've printed out from the internet.
 It keeps them permanently together and in the right order.